NobodysLackey/Tic-Tac-Toe/README.md

 ### ***Getting Started***

 ##### Start by deciding who goes first.
-The objective is to acheive 3 in a row, while preventing your opponent from doing the same.
+The objective is to achieve 3 in a row, while preventing your opponent from doing the same.
 ##### The project was deployed on GitHub Pages and can be viewed [here](https://mlackey9601.github.io/Tic-Tac-Toe/).
 ***